gcornetta/gwWrapper/README.md

 ![NEWTON BANNER](/docs/images/banner.png)

-# Fab Lab Modules: Machine Wrapper
+# Fab Lab Modules: Fab Lab Gateway
 <p align="justify">
 This software is part of a larger suite of microservices designed to remotely manage digital fabrication equipment in a loosely coupled and distributed environment.
-More specifically, the software in this repo provides a software abstraction layer for 3D printers, laser cutters, vinyl cutters and desktop milling machines and exposes them over the internet as web services that can be consumed through REST APIs.
+More specifically, the software in this repo provides implements the Fab Lab gateway with basic security policies.
+Fab Lab machines are not directly exposed to the interned, but rather they are protected by the Gateway which is the entry point to Fab Lab fabrication resources.
+The Gateway is responsible for managing Fab Lab access, routing incoming fabrication requests to available machines and interacting with the Cloud Hub to control fabrication status.
+The Fab Lab Gateway has be designed to work either as a standalone application or behind a more feature-rich and general-purpose gateway as, for example, __*Express Gateway*__ (<https://www.express-gateway.io/>).
+The Fab Lab cab be also controlled by a CLI that at the moment has not been open-sourced.
 </p>

 # About